Bafra: History

 The name of the municipality is thought to have come from the Phoenician name "bafira" or "bavra".
 Other beliefs about the etymology of the region come from the name "Ba-Hura" (Great River) given to Kizilirmak which generates the delta upon which the city is located.
 Historical records of human settlement in Bafra and the Kizilirmak delta date to as early as 5000 BC.

 The region came under the rule of the Rome who renamed the area Gadilon and later Helega.
 After the Fall of the Western Roman Empire, the area became part of the Byzantine Empire.
 The region was a part of the Byzantine Empire until the Battle of Manzikert in 1071.
 After that battle, Bafra was captured by the Anatolian Seljuk Ruler Kaykaus I. After being conquered by the Seljuk Empire the region was repopulated by members of various Turkmen tribes.
 The invasion of the Mongol Empire began in 1243 and led to the collapse of Seljuk Empire and the establishment of scattered Turkish principalities.
 During this period, the Bafra Principality was briefly established.
 This political arrangement continued until 1460, when Bafra was again conquered and made part of the Ottoman Empire.

 Under the Ottoman Empire, the town of Bafra was incorporated into Trabzon Province under the leadership of Canik Sanjak.
 The region flourished as an agricultural, fishing and shipping center under the Ottoman Empire.
+Prior to the Armenian Genocide, Bafra had an Armenian population of 2,200 with a St. Garabed Church and a school for boys and girls that had opened in 1873.
 The exact date of the establishment of the modern town is not known, though according to historical census records it appears in 1854.

+The demographic landscape of Bafra was characterized by its multi-ethnic composition, though the Greek community formed the largest Christian minority.
+Alongside the Greeks, the district maintained a significant Armenian population, which Ottoman records estimated at 3,100 individuals in 1914 During the 1915 Armenian Genocide, the community in Bafra was largely targeted for deportation; reports from American missionaries in the region documented that Armenian residents were forced toward the interior, with their property subsequently confiscated by local authorities.

+Furthermore, the district was home to a substantial Circassian (Çerkes) population, many of whom were descendants of refugees from the 19th-century Caucasian War.
+While the Circassians were Muslims, their social and political dynamics often intersected with the Christian minorities; historical accounts note that while some Circassian irregulars participated in the paramilitary campaigns of 1921, other local Muslim leaders occasionally provided limited refuge to Greek and Armenian civilians during the heights of the violence.
+By the early 1920s, the systematic targeting of the non-Muslim population had fundamentally altered the district's demographic structure, transitioning it into a more ethnically homogeneous region under the emerging Nationalist administration.